 Long-Term Care Insurance

-Traditional long-term-care insurance is another way you may pay for long-term care and comes in many forms.
+Traditional long-term-care insurance is another way you may pay for long-term care; it comes in many forms.
 Long-term care annuities are just one way to pay or reimburse (Pension Protection Act) for some or all of your long-term care costs.

 Additional Reading: The Best Long-Term Care Companies